 The superficial (platysma) of the ventral neck muscles

 The platysma belongs to the subgroup of muscles supplied by cranial nerves and covers almost entirely the neck´s anterior surface.
-Its origin is the fascia that covers the pectoralis major and the deltoid.
-Hence, the platysma has contact to the shoulder girdle and the thorax and has, thus, major impact on the associated osseous structures.
+It originates from the fascia covering the pectoralis major and deltoid.
+Hence, the platysma has contact to the shoulder girdle and thorax and so has major impact on the associated osseous structures.

 The platysmas’ base runs caudal to the oblique line of the mandible.
 Additionally, fibrous elements can insert in the mentalis muscle or the depressor anguli oris muscle.
-Therefore, the platysma belongs functional to the mimic muscles.
+Therefore, functionally platysma belongs to the mimic muscles.

-The innervation takes place by the facial nerve (ramus colli).
-The lower jaw is pulled in caudal direction as well as the corners of the mouth and the lower lip due to contraction of the platysma.
-The mandible as punctum fixed leads merely to the tension of the neck skin.
+Platisma is innervated by the facial nerve (ramus colli).
+Contraction of platisma causes the lower jaw, corners of the mouth and lower lip to be pulled to the caudal direction.
+The mandible leads to the tension of the neck skin.
 In case of a facial nerve paresis the platysma tenses only on the healthy side after asking the patient to pull down the corners of the mouth.

 The prevertebral muscles of the ventral neck muscles

-In case of a pathological hyperextension, the prevertebral muscles are massively irritated, for example, during a whiplash which often results in painful contractures.
-These are both medically as well as physiotherapeutic very difficult to treat.
+In case of a pathological hyperextension, the prevertebral muscles are massively irritated, for example, during a whiplash that often results in painful contractures.
+It is very difficult to treat.

 Rectus capitis anterior muscle

 The rectus capitis anterior arises from the massa lateralis atlantis and inserts at the basilar ossis occipital.
-Due to its course, it supports the head´s forward-leaning when it receives its active innervation from the cervical plexus (C1).
+Due to its course, it supports the head´s forward-leaning.
+It is innervated by the cervical plexus (C1).

 Longus capitis muscle

-The longus captitis’ origin is the anterior tubercles of the transverse processes of C3–C6.
+The longus captitis’ originates from the anterior tubercles of the transverse processes of C3–C6.
 Its base is identical with that of the rectus capitis anterior (basilar ossis occipital).
-Thus, its function is also the same with regard to the head´s bending forward.
-This muscle can also cause a lateral flection of the head due to the unilateral innervation by the cervical plexus (C1–C4).
+Thus, its function is also the same – to bend the head forward.
+This muscle can also cause lateral flection of the head due to the unilateral innervation by the cervical plexus (C1–C4).

 Longus colli muscle

-The longus colli possesses three groups of fibers that are to distinguish: pars recta, pars obliqua inferior pars obliqua superior.
-The joint innervation is possible through the cervical plexus (C2–C6).
-In case of a unilateral innervation, the cervical spine is lateral inflected and rotated to the innervated side, while the bilateral innervation results in a ventral flection of the cervical spine.
+The longus colli possesses three groups of fibers: pars recta, pars obliqua inferior and pars obliqua superior.
+The joint is innervated by the cervical plexus (C2–C6).
+In case of a unilateral innervation, the cervical spine is laterally inflected and rotated to the innervated side, while the bilateral innervation results in a ventral flection of the cervical spine.

-The pars recta arise from the ventral surface of C5–Th3 corpi and insert at the ventral surfaces of C2–C4 corpi.
+The pars recta arise from the ventral surface of C5–T3 corpi and insert at the ventral surfaces of C2–C4 corpi.

 The scalene muscles (scalenus muscles) of the ventral neck muscles

 The scalene muscles – also called scalenus muscles or scalenus group – continue the intercostal muscles in the cranial direction.
-The group consists of four muscles: anterior scalene, middle scalene muscle, posterior scalene and middle scalene minimus, whereby the latter is not existent in any person.
+The group consists of four muscles: anterior scalene, middle scalene, posterior scalene muscle and middle scalene minimus.

-In the clinic, it is important to know the scalenus aperture is located between the anterior scalene and the middle scalene muscle.
-The brachial plexus and the subclavian artery pass through the scalenus aperture.
+Clinically it is important to know that the scalenus aperture is located between the anterior and middle scalene muscles.
+There pass the brachial plexus and subclavian artery through the scalenus aperture.

-In case of retroversion of the arm incarceration of these sensitive structures can occur when the osseous starting points converging too strong.
-These symptoms can be treated by a manual therapy or physiotherapy, for example.
+In case of retroversion of the arm there can occur incarceration of these sensitive structures when the osseous starting points are converging too strong.
+These symptoms can be treated by a manual therapy or physiotherapy,

-Regarding the function, physicians should know that textbooks only describe scalene muscles as auxiliary muscles of inspiration, even though these are already activated during normal inspiration by fixing and raising the ribs.
+Regarding the function, physicians should know that in the textbooks scalene muscles are described as auxiliary muscles of inspiration, even though they are already activated during normal inspiration by fixing and raising the ribs.